ThatChapThere/knightcobra-c/spec.md

-# Chess program specification
+# Chess Program Specification

-## Things the program must do:
+## Things the Program Must Do
-* the most significant bit of the bitboard is a8, and the second most significan bit is b8
 * store positions
 * generate legal moves from a position
 * generate bitboards for legal moves for each piece